This is a guide covering everything you need to know about alabaster.

 1. Bathroom Accessories

 Alabaster is widely used in bathroom accessories.
-The reason for its high use in wet conditions is because it is highly waterproof.
+The reason for its high use in wet conditions is that it is highly waterproof.

 2. Furniture Materials